-- Case law has established that, unless an employer knows otherwise, it can be assumed that staff are mentally capable of withstanding reasonable pressure from work. - Employers are not under a legal duty to prevent ill-health caused by stress due to problems outside of work, e.g. financial or domestic worries.
+- Case law (Sutherland v Hatton, 2002) has established that, unless an employer knows otherwise, it can be assumed that staff are mentally capable of withstanding reasonable pressure from work, however staff are encouraged to inform managers and colleagues of personal vulnerabilities that may impact on this assumption. - Employers are not under a legal duty to prevent ill-health caused by stress due to problems outside of work, e.g. financial or domestic worries.
 However, non-work pressures can make it difficult for staff to cope with work and, consequently, their performance at work might suffer.
 Being understanding to staff in this position and supporting personal wellbeing is in the University's best interest.